blux-cl/benchmark/CheBI/CheBI.md

 18. References: Returns a list of textual references to external resources, covering references to the given ChEBI entity in resources such as BRENDA, UniProt and in patents.
 19. Parent_ID: Some ChEBI entities have subsequently been found to be duplicates.
 If a given entity is a duplicate, it will have a parent id that maps to a parent entity that is considered the primary id for a given set of duplicates.
-20. SMILES: SMILES (Simplified Molecular Input Line Entry System) is a simple but comprehensive chemical line notation, that specifically represents a valence model of a molecule and is widely used as a data exchange format.
+20. SMILES (Simplified Molecular Input Line Entry System) is a simple but comprehensive chemical line notation, that specifically represents a valence model of a molecule and is widely used as a data exchange format.
 21. Source: Returns the source of the ChEBI entity